AngelMunoz/Finny/README.md

 > Check the samples https://github.com/AngelMunoz/perla-samples

-Perla is a cross-platform single executable binary CLI Tool for Development Server of Single Page Applications.
+Perla is a cross-platform single executable binary CLI Tool for a Development Server of Single Page Applications.

 If that sounds like something nice, [Check The docs!](https://perla-docs.web.app/)